cloudfoundry-tutorials/cf4devs/site/content/application-lifecycle/considerations.md

 ## Deploying Large Apps

-Large or slow starting applications may require special considerations when running in cloud-based environments including Cloud Foundry.
+Large or slow-starting applications may require special considerations when running in cloud-based environments including Cloud Foundry.

 ### Timeouts

 The deployment process involves uploading, staging, and starting the app.
-Cloud Foundry has a default time limit for each of these phases:  (these can be overridden by your administrator):
+Cloud Foundry has a default time limit for each of these phases (which can be overridden by your administrator):
 - Upload: 15 minutes
 - Stage: 15 minutes
 - Start: 60 seconds